 The last significant aspect of the possessive constructions is their interaction with the differential object marking.
-Turkish employs differential object marking, and the criterion Turkish speakers use is specificity (Enç, 1991; von Heusinger & Bamyacı, 2017; Von Heusinger & Kornfilt, 2005).
+Turkish employs differential object marking, and the criterion Turkish speakers use is specificity (Enç, 1991; von Heusinger & Bamyacı, 2017; von Heusinger & Kornfilt, 2005).
 When a direct object is a specific noun, it is marked with the overt accusative case.
-In Turkish GPs, all possessee nouns are specific nouns Öztürk & Taylan (2016).
+In Turkish GPs, all possessee nouns are specific nouns Öztürk and Taylan (2016).
 Due to their specificity, when they are direct objects, they have to be marked with the accusative case overtly as in (13).
 Even though Turkish allows bare objects, inherently specific nouns and pronouns must be marked with the accusative case (Kelepir, 2001).
 Similarly, the genitive-possessive constructions cannot be bare when they are in an object position.
 Thus, whenever we have a bare GP, it has to be the subject of the phrase.

+3We are aware that the possessive marking has eight different forms when the vowel harmony facts of Turkish is taken into account.
+However, for our purposes, we focus on the alternation between the form with an initial consonant and the form without it.

-- (13) a.
+(13) a.
 Mary John-un araba-sın-ı beğen-di.

 Mary John-GEN car-POSS-ACC like-PST

 'Mary liked John's car.'

 b.
 Mary John-un araba-sı beğen-di.

 Mary John-GEN car-POSS like-PST

-- Intended: 'Mary liked John's carnon-specific.'
+Intended: 'Mary liked John's car{non-specific}.'

-1.3.3 Relative Clauses
+1.5.3 Relative clauses

 The last aspect of Turkish morpho-syntax that will be used in this thesis is the relative clauses.
-Turkish relative clauses typically precede the head they modify as in (14).5 The subject of the relative clause is marked with the genitive case when the subject is specific.
+Turkish relative clauses typically precede the head they modify as in (14).4 The subject of the relative clause is marked with the genitive case when the subject is specific.
 The subject specificity also affects the nominalizer used in relative clauses.
-With specific subjects, '-dIK' suffix is used as in (14a), whereas '-An' is used with non-specific subjects as in (14b).
-Another possible nominalizer in relative clauses is '-AcAK', which always has a genitive-marked subject (14c).
-In this thesis, we always use relative clauses with '-dIK' nominalizers.
+With specific subjects, -dIK suffix is used as in (14a), whereas -An is used with non-specific subjects as in (14b).
+Another possible nominalizer in relative clauses is -AcAK, which always has a genitive-marked subject (14c).
+In this thesis, we always use relative clauses with -dIK nominalizers.